Henshaw the only change as Andy Farrell names Ireland team for Paris

 Robbie Henshaw will start for Ireland against France on Saturday evening.
 Photgoraph: Dan Sheridan/Inpho

-Chris Farrell has been added to the Ireland squad to play France in Paris on Saturday night in the final round of the 2020 Six Nations.
+Munster centre Chris Farrell has been added to the Ireland squad to face France in Paris on Saturday night in the final round of the 2020 Six Nations.

-Robbie Henshaw replaces Garry Ringrose (broken jaw) at outside centre with Farrell coming onto the bench.
+Robbie Henshaw replaces Garry Ringrose (broken jaw) at 13 with Farrell coming onto the bench.

-That is head coach Andy Farrell’s only change from last week’s 50-17 victory over Italy in Dublin as Jamison Gibson Park shakes off a leg injury to provide scrumhalf cover for Conor Murray.
+That is the only change by head coach Andy Farrell from last week’s 50-17 victory over Italy in Dublin as Jamison Gibson Park has recovered from a leg injury to provide scrumhalf cover for Conor Murray.

+“We could score four tries and still lose the game.
+There is no point scoring four tries if they score six.
+We will stick to the plan and see how it unfolds, hopefully we can put enough pressure on for the game to open up some way along the line but it is a tough old task, isn’t it lads?

+“We know what the French are capable of, watching them last weekend [beating Wales at Stade de France] they are a formidable side with threats all over the field.”

-Cian Healy is set to win his 100th cap 11 years after his debut against Australia.
+Cian Healy is set to win his 100th cap 11 years after making his debut against Australia.
+Injury saw the 33-year-old dropped to the bench behind Jack McGrath in 2015, 2016 and 2017 - when he missed out on a second Lions tour - but in every other season since 2009 Healy has been Ireland’s primary loose head prop.

+“We got a stalwart in our team who is getting his 100th cap so it is a pretty special week for us all,” Farrell continued.
+“I think the key word to describe Cian is resilience.
+Like any top player, I don’t think they ever quite get comfortable to think selection is just going to happen.
+What’s driven Cian on to get to 100 caps is his fight to want to keep on improving.

 Ireland: Jacob Stockdale; Andrew Conway, Robbie Henshaw, Bundee Aki, Hugo Keenan; Johnny Sexton, Conor Murray; Cian Healy, Rob Herring, Andrew Porter; Tadhg Beirne, James Ryan; Caelan Doris, Will Connors, CJ Stander.
 Replacements: Dave Heffernan, Ed Byrne, Finlay Bealham, Ultan Dillane, Peter O’Mahony, Jamison Gibson Park, Ross Byrne, Chris Farrell.